-Erik's transactional experience includes new money financings for capital projects and refunding transactions through the issuance of general obligation bonds, lease financings, revenue bonds and tax anticipation warrants.
+Erik's transactional experience includes new money financings for capital projects and refunding transactions, all through the issuance of general obligation bonds, lease financings, revenue bonds and tax anticipation warrants.

 Erik has been involved in the development of traditional tax-exempt financings, as well as innovative financing mechanisms including federal tax credit bonds, debt restructurings and pool financings.
 In addition, Erik advises political subdivisions on state laws related to referendum and petition/remonstrance processes.